dot-open/quantum/README.md

 # Quantum

-Just a simple multithreading downloader.
+Just a simple multithreading downloader， still in develop.

+Releases will be ready when it's stable.

 ~~With the support of plugins, this can also be a Baidu Netdisk downloader.~~